amarnathwani/Kane-Abel/README.md

-This is a repository of all models built for the Kane & Abel project.
+This is a repository of models and resources for the Kane & Abel project.

 by Amar Nathwani